cometaj2/huckle/README.rst

 Supports
 --------

-Support automatic man page document when dropping the "help" keyword anywhere in a command line sequence.
+Support automatic man page document for:

+    - Every command, using the "help" keyword anywhere in a command line sequence.

 Supports HCLI version 1.0 semantics for: